xswitch/odin_library/README.md

 > Sorting

 > Loop over array and create entries NOT DONE - ELEMENTS ARE CREATED AS BOOK IS CREATED
->> Function for creating all the elements DONE
+>> Loop over array and create an element key which equals the createBookElements return value;

 > Change icon based on read status.

 > Enable editing of entries

-> Enable deleting entries
+> Enable deleting entries DONE
+>> Change style to reflect that delete is on